DJI Osmo Nano vs Insta360 GO Ultra | 4K Mini Camera - Comparison Review

 In my opinion.Both DJI and Insta360 cameras have a "no worries" level of stabilization.Even when riding a mountain bike or cross-country bicycle, the anti-shake effect is still excellent.

-When shooting with the GO Ultra, I use the "standard" image stabilization settings for both cycling and handheld shooting.
-With the Osmo Nano, I use RockSteady's wide-angle setting.
+utilization Insta360 GO Ultra I use the "standard" image stabilization settings when shooting, whether riding or handheld.
+With the DJI Osmo Nano, I use RockSteady's wide-angle setting.

 Waterproofing